 A Long Journey

-I recently discovered this poem by Whittier, written in 1862 as America was at war with itself over the issue of slavery.
-It reminded me of how far we have come, yet the road is and has been one riddled with strife, setbacks and some (although my opinion, far too few) successes.
-It feels especially true today as the nation is once again at war with itself, deeply divided along racial lines.
+I recently discovered this profound poem by the renowned poet John Greenleaf Whittier, written in the year 1862, during a tumultuous period when America was embroiled in a devastating war with itself over the deeply polarizing issue of slavery.
+This poignant piece reminded me of how far we have come as a nation, yet the path we have traveled is and has always been fraught with strife, numerous setbacks, and some, although in my opinion, far too few noteworthy successes.
+This sentiment feels particularly relevant today, as the nation finds itself once again at war with itself, deeply divided along racial lines, highlighting the ongoing struggles we face in our pursuit of unity and justice.

 Abolition of Slavery in the District of Columbia, 1862